-Back in the beginning of December I wrote this post about my findings after researching for learning aids to help E now he is at big school.
+Back at the beginning of December, I wrote this post about my findings after researching for learning aids to help E now he is at big school.

 E was one very lucky boy and received everything (and more!) on his letter to Father Christmas which included things like board games, books, action figures amongst lots of other goodies from friends and family.

 The one thing by far, that he has played with most since Christmas morning is this lovely Pretend and Play Post Office set.
 He has always LOVED imaginative play, and this Post Office set really let him take the role of “Post Office owner” very seriously!

 The set comes with over 150 accessories including:

 - Application forms for Driving License, Passport and Fishing